rlmv/doc-signup/README.md

-An online trip signup app for CnT.
+A trip signup app for CnT.

 run this ish!
 ------------